 Art of the Brick LEGO Exhibit

 After another late night, we got a delayed start to Friday morning.
 Our first stop was a visit to Art of the Brick, a LEGO Exhibit near Times Square.
-It is only open for another week.
-Nathan Sawaya, a corporate lawyer turned artist via LEGO.
+Only open for another week it features Nathan Sawaya, a corporate lawyer turned artist via LEGO.
 His pieces include copies of famous works of art like the Mona Lisa, Starry Night and David.
 He also creates his own pieces of work such as a 20 foot long dinosaur which includes 80,020 pieces and took Sawaya an entire summer to build.
 His swimmer, with 10,980 pieces, took 15 days.

 While staring at the pieces, I thought I would not have the patience to do this much less have the imagination to get all those square corners to look as rounded as possible with the limited connection points of the LEGOs.
 Sawaya is an example of someone who decided to exit the rat race and pursue what makes him happy…only one life, choose wisely.
 It’s amazing what someone can be successful with when there is a will.
 At the end, we got to write our names on a LEGO, which Sawaya will use to make a sculpture.

 Body Worlds: Pulse